North Sea Hijack: Cast

+Production

+The film was shot near Galway Ireland and at Pinewood Studios over June–July 1979.

 Release

-The film was a commercial disappointment.
 It was released as North Sea Hijack in the United Kingdom but in the United States and other English-speaking territories it was re-titled ffolkes.
 When it was first broadcast on American television in 1983, it was renamed Assault Force.
 In West Germany it was known as Sprengkommando Atlantik (lit.
 "Demolition Squad Atlantic").

 "The film's had so many title changes I've lost count," said Moore.
 "But everyone seems to like the character I play."

+Reception

-ReceptionThe Guardian said: "as pulp melodramas go, it's quite fun".
-The Los Angeles Times called it: "a vigorous but lacklustre high-seas adventure... there are lots more conferences than bravura acts of daring... even so, it is ingenious and well crafted."
-Roger Ebert and Gene Siskel selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews.
+The film was a commercial disappointment and received mixed reviews.
+The Guardian said: "as pulp melodramas go, it's quite fun".
+The Los Angeles Times called it: "a vigorous but lacklustre high-seas adventure...there are lots more conferences than bravura acts of daring...even so, it is ingenious and well crafted."

+Roger Ebert and Gene Siskel selected the film as one of their "dogs of the year" in a 1980 episode of Sneak Previews, with Siskel saying it "[had] no heart; just a couple of action scenes with a sex gimmick or two" and that it was purely financial in nature due to the way its stars had been selected from various nationalities so that it would receive wider interest in France and the United Kingdom.
+Ebert mirrored the sentiments that it was purely commercial without any inherent entertainment, and stated that it was a film he had "seen a hundred times before".

 The film hold a 43% on Rotten Tomatoes based on six reviews.

 Quentin Tarantino called the film Roger Moore's best.